 American dollar (USD)

 Withdrawing money from ATMs can be done in all larger cities.
 Usually you can only withdraw with a Visa card.
-Maestro and Master-card are not accepted everywhere.
+Master card are not accepted everywhere.
 You can always withdraw money by credit-card, however there is an additional fee attached.
 Make sure you have no bills larger than 20 dollars as there is not always enough change.

 The cuisine of El Salvador is a blend of Spanish and indigenous cultures.